-The Air District has a policy goal of reducing Bay Area greenhouse gas emissions to 40 percent below 1990 levels by 2030, and 80 percent below 1990 levels by 2050.
-Methane is a potent and short-lived greenhouse gas; its global warming potential is 86 times stronger than that of carbon dioxide, when compared on a 20-year time horizon.
-Methane represents the second largest component of greenhouse gas emissions in the region, after carbon dioxide.
+The Air District also set a policy goal of reducing Bay Area greenhouse gas emissions to 40 percent below 1990 levels by 2030, and 80 percent below 1990 levels by 2050.
+Methane is a potent and short-lived greenhouse gas that represents the second largest component of greenhouse gas emissions in the region.
 Given the importance of controlling methane, the Air District developed a comprehensive Basin-wide Methane Strategy as part of its 2017 Clean Air Plan.

-The main components of the draft amendments to Air District Rule 8-8 include the following:
+The main components of the proposed amendments to Air District Rule 8-8 include the following:

 - Amend the rule to limit emissions of total organic compounds (including methane) from the wastewater collection and separation systems; - Amend leak and vapor-tight standards to cover total organic compounds (including methane).
-The existing rule only limits volatile organic compounds, and the modification of these limits to include methane would result in more stringent standards at refineries; - Add a clear single vapor tight emissions standard of 500 parts per million by volume (500 ppmv), which would expand vapor-tight requirements to all applicable wastewater collection and separation system components at refineries; - Add a prohibition for collection and separation systems located at refineries from discharging free phase organic liquid streams into secondary treatment process components that are uncontrolled; - Strengthen leak detection and repair protocols by adding requirements for:
+The existing rule only limits volatile organic compounds, and the modification of these limits to include methane would result in more stringent standards at refineries; - Add a clear single vapor-tight emissions standard of 500 parts per million by volume (500 ppmv), which would expand vapor-tight requirements to all applicable wastewater collection and separation system components at refineries;